-6:30 - 7:45 - All citizens needing full time employment meet with Employment Opportunity Director and Advisors at the West Virginia Building.
+$6:\!30$ - $7:\!45$ - All citizens needing full time employment meet with Employment Opportunity

+Director and Advisors at the West Virginia Building.

-Government and Courts organized and working,
+Government and Courts organized and working, Bank and Journalism staffs organized and working

 State Police, DNR Police, and National Guard organized and working and meeting with Advisors for further instruction in EEC.